Male circumcision in Otjozondjupa Region, Namibia: insights into prevalence and social acceptance

 Prevalence of male circumcision (Table 2)

 This was determined by the number of males whose response was yes to the question, "are you circumcised?".
 Those circumcised were further segregated into medical and traditional circumcision.
-Overall, 279 (72.27%) male reported to have been circumcised.
+Overall, 279 (72.27%) males reported to have been circumcised.
 Of those circumcised, more participants underwent traditional circumcision (66.66%).
-Most male traditionally circumcised were between 35-49 years.
-Black males were the most participants of the study, they were further broken down into Herero/Himba, Wambos, Damara/Nama, Kavangos which are the tribes commonly found in the region with an inclusion of participants from other black tribes.
-Herero/Himba male reported the highest circumcision rate (55.56%) amongst the black race, most of whom underwent traditional circumcision.
-More males who were circumcised (45.51%) received the highest education level of between grade 8-12 and the least amount were male who received no education (9.68%).
+Most males traditionally circumcised were between 35-49 years.
+Black males were the most participants of the study, they were further broken down into Herero/Himba, Wambos, Damara/Nama, and Kavangos which are the tribes commonly found in the region with an inclusion of participants from other black tribes.
+Herero/Himba males reported the highest circumcision rate (55.56%) amongst the black race, most of whom underwent traditional circumcision.
+More males who were circumcised (45.51%) received the highest education level between grades 8-12 and the least amount were males who received no education (9.68%).
 Variables associated with high circumcision rate were: being from the Herero/Himba tribe, having highest education level between grades 8 and 12 and having received tertiary education.

 Acceptability of male circumcision (Table 3)